MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-sql-statements-and-query-details/retrieve-report-or-card-sql.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-c962ed90-f4e6-4934-8b65-4480bf45746e?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 You can retrieve a report or card instance’s SQL statement.
 In this workflow sample, a document with a report object is used.
 However, the same workflow applies to card objects.

-You want to get the definition of the SQL statement from the Cost Analysis Report in the MicroStrategy Tutorial project.
+You want to get the definition of the SQL statement from the Cost Analysis Report in the Strategy Tutorial project.
 The object ID of the report is `CA8E4E2C6F4AC30B0DDE2195998B82DC`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::tip